List of Space: 1999 books and other media: English-language releases

+Releases in other languages

-Space: 1999 novels and novelisations were also written in other languages for specific markets, mainly Germany and Italy, where the series was highly popular.
+Space: 1999 novels and novelisations were also written in other languages for specific markets, mainly Germany and Italy.

 In Italy, adaptations of all 24 Year One episodes and eight of the Year Two episodes were published in oversized hardback volumes.
 These books typically contained two episodes and nearly 100 colour photos each.
-Like the Michael Butterworth English-language editions, many of these books were adapted from early drafts of scripts, and events and details sometimes differ significantly from the episodes later aired.

 In Germany, the Butterworth Year Two novels were translated into German, with one significant difference.
-The ending of "The Edge of the Infinite" was altered in order to set up events that would be continued in six original follow-on novels.
+The ending of "The Edge of the Infinite" was altered to set up events that would be continued in six original follow-on novels.
 The first two novels in the series were translated and published in Japan by Mikasa Shobo.